-- Mother Midway Church in East Jacksonville was established as the first African Methodist Episcopal Church in Florida. - 1865 Abraham Lincoln Lewis was born.
-(1989 JBHC) - Bethel Baptist remained one of the few interracial churches until after the war.
+1865 Mother Midway Church in East Jacksonville was established as the first African Methodist Episcopal Church in Florida.

+1865 Abraham Lincoln Lewis was born.
+(1989 JBHC)

+1866 Bethel Baptist remained one of the few interracial churches until after the war.
 It developed that the congregation was facing a split over which pastor to follow, and white members took the opportunity to try to force the Blacks-who were in the vast majority, the church then having 40 white members and 270 Black members-out of the church.
-They took their case to court, but the court ruled in favor of the Blacks, determining that they were the rightful owners of the Bethel Baptist name and property. - 1866 Edward Waters College founded by the African Methodist Church.
-It is the oldest historical black college in Florida and is named for Bishop Edward Waters, the third bishop of the African Methodist Episcopal Church. - Several freedmen in LaVilla formed the Trustees of the Florida Institute with the stated purpose of increasing educational opportunities for African Americans.
+They took their case to court, but the court ruled in favor of the Blacks, determining that they were the rightful owners of the Bethel Baptist name and property.

+1866 Edward Waters College founded by the African Methodist Church.
+It is the oldest historical black college in Florida and is named for Bishop Edward Waters, the third bishop of the African Methodist Episcopal Church.

+1866 Several freedmen in LaVilla formed the Trustees of the Florida Institute with the stated purpose of increasing educational opportunities for African Americans.
 With the support of the Freedmen's Bureau, the Trustees established the Stanton Normal School named in honor of General Edwin M. Stanton, Secretary of War under President Lincoln.
 Opening in 1869, the Stanton Normal School was located on the block in LaVilla bound by West Ashley Street, West Beaver Street, Clay Street and North Broad Street.
 The 1.5-acre block, which was purchased from Florida Governor Ossian B. Hart, the son of Jacksonville's founder, Isaiah D. Hart, has been the site of four separate school buildings with the current one being constructed in 1917.
-Stanton Institute, which later became known as Stanton High School, opened as the first and only public secondary school for African-Americans in Reconstruction Florida. - 1868 Josiah Walls was elected to the Florida House of Representatives (2007 JBHC) - Between 1869 and 1907, 110 African American men served in public office.
+Stanton Institute, which later became known as Stanton High School, opened as the first and only public secondary school for African-Americans in Reconstruction Florida.

+Josiah Walls was elected to the Florida House of Representatives (2007 JBHC)

-Most (54) held offices in the Town of LaVilla with another 23 elected to serve the City of Jacksonville.
-Duval County had 33 public officials holding office.
-A great variety of positions were held including voter registrar, clerk of the circuit court, tax assessor, tax collector, county commissioner, justice of the peace, constable, municipal judge, clerk, marshal, councilmen, mayor, and treasurer.
-Many of them held different offices over the years in the three local governments.
-William T. Garvin was the first black city councilman serving between 1868 and 1889. - The historic African American community of Oakland platted as part of the 278 acre property purchased by steamboat captain Charles Willey in 1842.
-In 1852, Captain Willey and his wife, Francis, deeded four acres to the City of Jacksonville for the purpose of a public cemetery.
+Between 1869 and 1907, 110 African American men serve in public office, 54 of them in the Town of LaVilla, 23 in the City of Jacksonville, and 33 for Duval County.
+Positions include registrar, clerk of the circuit court, tax assessor, tax collector, county commissioner, justice of the peace, constable, municipal judge, clerk, marshal, council member, mayor and treasurer. [which positions in which jurisdictions, and what's the source?]
+William T. Garvin and Cataline B. Simmons become the first black city council members for Jacksonville.
+[A full list of Jax's black city council members is on p.
+155 of Brown, Canter, Jr. Florida's Black Public Officials, 1867-1924.
+Tuscaloosa: University of Alabama Press, 1998.]

+The historic African American community of Oakland platted as part of the 278 acre property purchased by steamboat captain Charles Willey in 1842.
+In

+1852, Captain Willey and his wife, Francis, deeded four acres to the City of Jacksonville for the purpose of a public cemetery.
 The cemetery, now known as the Old City Cemetery, was expanded by three acres, with one acre conveyed to the Roman Catholic Bishop of Florida.
 By 1869, the remaining portions of Captain Willey's properties had come under the ownership of Jesse D. Cole.
 That same year, Cole filed a plat for the town of Oakland.